raph651/grad-school-projects/README.md

 A project that helps identify the genre of an mp3 music file and discover music of similar genres.
 See the demo at: https://www.youtube.com/watch?v=6ErHy6OuTg4 or simply try it yourself on the website http://musicalrobot0.westus.azurecontainer.io/ !

 In this project, I collaboted with three classmates to develop a web app named musical robot.
 The first task was to collect raw music data (mp3 files and their attributes).
+We downloaded a set of 8,000 song clips of 30 seconds from Free Music Archieve.
+These song files were well trimmed and each contained the highlight part of the song to keep the genre characteristics from it.
+Only 8 labels were considered for classification task, because there was a diversity of genre labels and most genre were overlapping.

 ---
 ### Application of Fokas' Method